How SwagMagic can help your brand?

 Behavioral Signs

-• Reduced Productivity: Struggling to accomplish tasks in a timely manner.
+- Reduced Productivity: Struggling to accomplish tasks promptly.

 Relationship Indicators